 Therapy continues after this for 4-6 weeks after which the Link Therapist organises another meeting to review the progress and discuss the plan with the patient and their family.

-This process is repeated so long as the patient continues to make progress.
+The process continues until the inpatient goals are achieved.
+Some goals are better addressed in the community, where they are more relevant to daily life.
+At that point, we’ll plan the discharge from hospital.
 Some of our patients are in the ward for a few weeks only, others require a longer rehabilitation period that can last several months.

 Once the rehabilitation process is coming to an end, the team works to establish what needs to be put in place for a safe discharge.
 For example, a package of care might be required or equipment ordered to allow safe transfers.
 The input of Social Workers will be sought where needed, for example where a transfer to a care home is necessary.
 If the team feel that the patient would benefit from further therapy after discharge, they will refer them to a community therapy team.

 We are keen to ensure that patients have a pleasant experience in the unit.
 It can be challenging to go through the rehabilitation process, so we try our best to think about patients’ overall wellbeing.
-Some of the activities we offer have a social focus whilst having a rehabilitative aim.
+For this reason, We also offer fun activities that do not have a strict rehabilitation aim:

 - Ward quiz.
 On a Friday, we get together in the communal area to play a quiz.
 One of the therapy staff creates and delivers the quiz as Quiz Master.
 We play in teams and family and friends are welcome to join.
 We always have a great time together and it gets very competitive…